p1t1ch/fm-profile-card-component/README.md

   </a>
 </p>

+For this challenge:

+1. Setup light version of my Gatsby starter for simple HTML & CSS challenges
-For this one I've setup the simple version of Gatsby starter and used Tailwind for the first time
+1. Setup and used Tailwind for the first time
+1. Used fontsource for the first time